RoboticCheese/dropbox-chef/README.md

 Requirements
 ============

+As of v1.0.0, this cookbook requires Chef 12.15+, or Chef 12.x and the compat_resource cookbook.

-This cookbook consumes the `dmg`, `windows`, `apt`, and `yum` community cookbooks to support OS X, Windows, Debian/Ubuntu, and Fedora, respectively.
+It consumes the `dmg` and `windows` community cookbooks to implement its MacOS and Windows support.

 Usage
 =====